War of Canudos: Fourth expedition and final destruction of Canudos

-Reports of the fighting state that hundreds of Canudos defenders and federal soldiers died every day.
+The fighting started again.
+Reports of the fighting stated that hundreds of Canudos defenders and hundreds of federal soldiers died every day.
 The last assault persisted until the beginning of October, when the military forces set off 90 dynamite bombs in the settlement, thus marking the defeat of the settlement of Canudos.
-Galvão writes that the fighting ended on October 5, 1897, when there was no surrender, but no more fire from the rebels.
+Galvão wrote that the fighting ended on 5 October 1897, when there was no surrender, but no more fire from the rebels.

-Levine writes that throughout this expedition, an undetermined number of canudenses fled the settlement.
+Levine wrote that throughout this expedition, an undetermined number of Canudenses fled the settlement.
 Others accepted an offer of surrender with the promise of their lives being spared.
-This offer was not honored however.
-One of the forces' generals had the men "rounded by soldiers, and hacked to death in front of hundreds of witness, including many of their wives and children."
+This offer, however, was not honored.
+One of the forces' generals had the men "surrounded by soldiers, and hacked to death in front of hundreds of witness, including many of their wives and children."
 Immediately after the final assault, soldiers "smashed, leveled, and burned all 5,200 in the settlement."

 Aftermath

-It was eventually determined that Conselheiro himself had likely died of dysentery on September 22.
+It was eventually determined that Antônio Conselheiro himself had likely died of dysentery on 22 September.
 Before Canudos was burned down and dynamited, Conselheiro's body was exhumed, the head was removed, and it was "displayed on a pike" to be "held high at the front of a military parade for all to see."
 According to Peter Robb, it "was taken to the Medical Faculty of Bahia to be studied for abnormalities."
 When all resistance ceased and "peace" was restored, only 150 survivors remained.